-• Products that are not subject to any transformation, such as grains, fruits, fresh vegetable, honey, etc.

-- Products of animal origin not subject to any transformation process. - Products used as raw materials by the food industry or Hotel-Restaurant-Institutional (HRI) sector in food preparation.
+- Products that are not subject to any transformation, such as grains, fruits, fresh vegetable, honey, etc. - > Products of animal origin not subject to any transformation process. - > Products used as raw materials by the food industry or Hotel-Restaurant-Institutional (HRI) sector in food preparation.

-A transformed product is defined by the GOC as having been subjected to processing that resulted in a change in its internal structure
+A transformed product is defined by the GOC as having been subjected to processing that resulted in a change in its internal structure.

-After the submission of all required documentation, product registration by INVIMA takes about three working days.
-Most of the product registration process can be completed via internet.
+Most of the product registration process can be completed via the internet.
 After issuing the product registration, INVIMA analyzes the documents provided by the importer and may request additional information.
 Product samples may also be taken from the shelf to conduct laboratory tests.